 - Zia - conversational assistant and on-the-spot suggestions

 - Google Ad integration

 Feature Focus: Canvas CRM designer

-CRM customisation is important to ensure a smooth user experience in a tool that you and your team are going to work out of every single day.
+Sales CRM customisation is important to ensure a smooth user experience in a tool that you and your team are going to work out of every single day.
 Comfort and usability drives usage, which is important because sales CRM drives growth.
 Zoho CRM features the most radical customisation feature out of any provider on the market today.
-Canvas designer lets users design Zoho however they want.
+Canvas designer lets users design this sales CRM however they want.

 Canvas is a simple-to-use drag-and-drop editor - kind of like a workflow builder.
 Users can create the Zoho experience they want, either from scratch or by using one of the beautiful templates provided.
 If you want some advice - keep it minimal, a maximum of three colours, and don’t go crazy with the font.
 Oh, and have fun.

 ✅ Great customer support available via email and live chat